gsoft-inc/sg-orbit/README.md

 Setting all the tools to perform automated visual tests involve a lot of time and knowledge.
 Therefore, we decided to buy a license of [Chromatic QA](https://www.chromaticqa.com) because it integrates perfectly with Storybook.
 For more information about how write Storybook stories for Chromatic QA, view the [react-components documentation](https://github.com/gsoft-inc/sg-brand/blob/master/packages/react-components/README.md).

+To have access to our Chromatic QA environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.

 For more information about automated visual testing:

 - https://storybook.js.org/docs/testing/automated-visual-testing